Skip to content

 Schedule

-Triggers are validated at compile time (string literals) or at boot (presets, timezones); a bad cron expression fails the boot naming the job.
+Triggers are validated at compile time (string literals) or at boot (CronExpression presets, IANA timezones); a bad value fails the boot naming the offending job.

 use std::sync::Arc;